 Quebec City is a way cool city, which shocked the one of us who didn’t expect to find such amazing culture and history outside of East Tennessee.
-It originally was an outpost founded Jacques Cartier but later made into something more by Samuel de Champlain, a Frenchman who either was a great explorer or a native-killer, depending on who you ask.
+It originally was an outpost founded by Jacques Cartier but later made into something more by Samuel de Champlain, a Frenchman who either was a great explorer or a native-killer, depending on who you ask.
 There are statutes and paintings and logos galore depicting Old Sammy, most of which have faces that resemble Guy Fawkes.

 Here’s the interesting part.
-There are no paintings—and certainly no photographs—that actually show what he looked like.
+There aren’t paintings—and certainly no photographs—that actually show what he looked like.
 It’s kind of like pictures of Jesus or Santa Claus.
 Nobody really knows.
 Anyway, he saw the high bluff on the Saint Lawrence River—after somehow sailing up it against the current that Misty Pearl almost surfed to plane—and figured it would make a good fort.

 Plus after the long trip from France he probably wanted to stop at some of the great shops and restaurants we found over the past few days.

-The official motto of the Royal 22e—as well as all of Quebec—is Je me souviens, which means “I remember.”
+The official motto of the Royal 22e—as well as all of Quebec—is “Je me souviens,” which means “I remember.”
 Our French-Canadian friends from Trois-Rivières take this motto very seriously, as sort of a rallying cry for those dedicated to preserving the French culture of the province.
-We just thought the flowers were pretty.
+We thought the flowers were pretty.

 The Citadel also contains a house, which serves as the official secondary residence of the Governor General of Canada and the Canadian monarch.
 Who is Queen Elizabeth.
 Which is really, really weird, since (1) Queen Elizabeth probably doesn’t give a hoot about Canada, (2) she’s got plenty of houses in her own country, and (3) the people here all speak French.
 Go figure.
 Maybe she just loves maple syrup.
-But hey, the Open House included the actual house, set we went on in.
+But hey, the Open House included the actual house, so we went on in.

-If indeed this is the Queen’s house, she gets credit for hanging up some of that third-grade art little Charlie brought home and everyone pretended was really good.
+In addition to her house having fine china with a view, Her Majesty also gets credit for hanging up some of that third-grade art little Charlie brought home and everyone pretended was really good.

 The place got its name because some poor slob named Abraham Martin had the bad luck of seeing a large and important battle between the French and the English take place on his farm.
 The English won a decisive victory, which may in part explain why Queen Elizabeth has a house inside the fort.
 Now mostly the Plains of Abraham serve as a concert venue.
 Battle of the Bands and all that.

 Did we mention that the town is full of narrow paths and streets?